 4. Jesus Preaches in the Temple (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

-The realistic faces and gestures of Jesus’ listeners invite speculation about their lives.
+The individualized faces and gestures of Jesus’ listeners invite speculation about their lives.
 Two gay couples wrap Jesus in a loving embrace: a white couple on the left and a black couple on the right.
-Jesus puts his arm around one of the blacks while a balding man in a wheelchair shakes his other hand, perhaps in search of healing.
-Even cool guys with a spiky mohawk or a cigarette are drawn to this Christ.
-Others sit in front, just wanting to be near Jesus: A mother and daughter on the left, and on the right a downcast figure in red high heels whose tall, awkward body suggests a drag queen or a transwoman.
+Jesus puts his arm around one of the blacks while shaking hands with -- and perhaps healing -- the bald man in the wheelchair.
+Even the cool guys are drawn to Jesus: one with a spiky mohawk and another smoking a cigarette.
+Others sit in front, just wanting to be near Jesus: A mother and daughter on the left, and on the right a downcast figure in red high heels.
+Her tall, awkward body suggests a drag queen or a transwoman.

-But all is not well.
+Not everyone is pleased to see the charismatic newcomer.
 Two bald men eavesdrop, arms crossed.
 Their suits suggest that they are businessmen, but they could easily be church bureaucrats.
-They look like the money changers that Jesus attacked in the last painting.
-These two guys might even be another gay couple, but a conservative and perhaps closeted gay couple with a stake in the status quo.
-Whatever their identity, they are the modern counterpart of the elders, scribes, lawyers, priests and Pharisees in the Bible who observed Jesus in the temple, looking for a way to destroy him.
+They look like the money changers who were attacked by Jesus in the previous painting.
+This pair might even be another gay couple, but a conservative and perhaps closeted duo with a stake in the status quo.
+Whatever their identity, they are the modern counterparts of the elders, scribes, lawyers, priests and Pharisees in the Bible who observed Jesus in the temple, looking for a way to destroy him.

+It’s possible to guess what Jesus might be saying in this painting by reading the lengthy Biblical accounts of his preaching.
 The two-fold message that the Biblical Jesus taught was love and justice.
-Blanchard’s “Jesus Preaches in the Temple” painting functions as a counterpart to the previous image of Jesus driving out the moneychangers.
+Blanchard’s “Jesus Preaches in the Temple” balances the previous image of Jesus driving out the moneychangers.
 He stood for justice against the money changers before, and here he stands for love.
-The Bible records many words of wisdom that Jesus preached in the temple, but he himself said the most important lesson was this: Love God with all your heart, and love your neighbor as yourself.
+The Bible records much of what Jesus taught, but he himself said the most important lesson was this: Love God with all your heart, and love your neighbor as yourself.

-All kinds of people crowded around Jesus when he taught at the temple: male and female, young and old, rich and poor, healthy and sick, people from every race and nation -- and the queer ones: women who acted like men, men who acted like women, those who loved someone of the same sex, those with bodies somewhere between male and female.
+All kinds of people crowded around: male and female, young and old, rich and poor, healthy and sick, people from every race and nation -- and the queer ones: women who acted like men, men who acted like women, those who loved someone of the same sex, those with bodies somewhere between male and female.
 People lumped all of the queers together and called them “eunuchs.”
 Jesus said some of us were born eunuchs, some were made into eunuchs by others, and some made themselves into eunuchs.
 He never spoke a word against homosexuality.
 He just taught about love: Love God, love your neighbor as yourself, love your enemies.
-Religious leaders felt threatened by his absolute love, but his words and his touch healed people.
+Religious leaders felt threatened by his absolute love, but his words and his touched and healed people.
 The religious leaders listened too -- hoping he would say something that they could use to silence him.

 Christ, teach me, touch me!